iShares Core MSCI EAFE ETF (BATS:IEFA) Shares Sold by Columbus Macro LLC

-Columbus Macro LLC lessened its stake in shares of iShares Core MSCI EAFE ETF (BATS:IEFA) by 3.4% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 96,910 shares of the company’s stock after selling 3,414 shares during the period. iShares Core MSCI EAFE ETF comprises 2.1% of Columbus Macro LLC’s investment portfolio, making the stock its 12th largest holding.
-Columbus Macro LLC’s holdings in iShares Core MSCI EAFE ETF were worth $6,696,000 as of its most recent filing with the Securities and Exchange Commission.
+Columbus Macro LLC decreased its holdings in shares of iShares Core MSCI EAFE ETF (BATS:IEFA) by 3.4% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 96,910 shares of the company’s stock after selling 3,414 shares during the period. iShares Core MSCI EAFE ETF makes up about 2.1% of Columbus Macro LLC’s holdings, making the stock its 12th biggest position.
+Columbus Macro LLC’s holdings in iShares Core MSCI EAFE ETF were worth $6,696,000 as of its most recent SEC filing.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-HWG Holdings LP acquired a new stake in iShares Core MSCI EAFE ETF during the fourth quarter valued at $31,000.
-Sage Mountain Advisors LLC acquired a new stake in shares of iShares Core MSCI EAFE ETF during the 4th quarter valued at about $46,000.
-Crewe Advisors LLC acquired a new stake in shares of iShares Core MSCI EAFE ETF during the 3rd quarter valued at about $44,000.
-Oakworth Capital Inc. bought a new stake in shares of iShares Core MSCI EAFE ETF in the 3rd quarter valued at approximately $50,000.
-Finally, Capital Investment Advisory Services LLC increased its holdings in iShares Core MSCI EAFE ETF by 18.8% in the fourth quarter.
-Capital Investment Advisory Services LLC now owns 941 shares of the company’s stock worth $65,000 after buying an additional 149 shares during the last quarter.
+Several other hedge funds have also modified their holdings of the company.
+HWG Holdings LP acquired a new stake in shares of iShares Core MSCI EAFE ETF during the 4th quarter worth about $31,000.
+Crewe Advisors LLC purchased a new position in shares of iShares Core MSCI EAFE ETF in the 3rd quarter worth $44,000.
+Sage Mountain Advisors LLC acquired a new position in iShares Core MSCI EAFE ETF in the fourth quarter valued at $46,000.
+Oakworth Capital Inc. acquired a new stake in iShares Core MSCI EAFE ETF during the third quarter worth about $50,000.
+Finally, Field & Main Bank increased its stake in iShares Core MSCI EAFE ETF by 6,413.3% during the third quarter.
+Field & Main Bank now owns 977 shares of the company’s stock worth $59,000 after acquiring an additional 962 shares during the last quarter.

 Receive News & Ratings for iShares Core MSCI EAFE ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for iShares Core MSCI EAFE ETF and related companies with MarketBeat.com's FREE daily email newsletter.